clintonmead/clintonmead.github.io/index.md

 #### [Haskell Bits](https://github.com/clintonmead/haskell_bits)

-An ongoing port of Haskell concepts into Rust, including the Functor/Applicative/Monad hierarchy.
+A port of Haskell concepts into Rust, including the Functor/Applicative/Monad hierarchy.
 I did a presentation on this at [June 2019 Rust-Syd](https://www.meetup.com/en-AU/Rust-Sydney/events/262194894/).

 ### C#: